Anya Petrig, Billy Howle, Denis O'Hare, drama, Infinite Storm, Lina Kolenko, Malgorzata Szumowska, movies, Naomi Watts, New Hampshire, reviews

 “Infinite Storm” is Watts’ second awful movie of 2022 (after “The Desperate Hour”) where she is one of the producers and has the starring role as a heroic mother who’s on some kind of rescue mission to save someone’s life.
 It’s best to avoid watching “The Desperate Hour” (formerly titled “Lakewood”), unless you want to see an offensively unrealistic portrayal of what happens when a mother tries to get her teenage son out of his school during a gun shooting.
 At least “The Desperate Hour” had characters who had some realistic-sounding dialogue.
 “Infinite Storm” does not, no matter how much Watts wants to look convincing.

 None of the acting in “Infinite Storm” is special, and some of it is downright cringeworthy.
 Denis O’Hare, a well-known character actor, has a useless role in the movie that’s a waste of his talent.
 He portrays a diner owner named Dave, who has a friendly acquaintance with Pam.
 O’Hare’s total screen time in the movie is about three or four minutes.
 It’s probably good for O’Hare that his role is so small in this dud of a movie.
 It’s less embarrassment for him.

 Even though people in “Infinite Storm” suffer serious injuries during the rescue (such as a sprained ankle and frostbite), those injuries seem to disappear in “only in a movie” moments where people suddenly run and move around as if those injuries never existed.
-Hospitals don’t exist in this movie.
+The movie never shows anyone getting treated for injuries at a hospital.
 Getting stuck outside on a mountain during a blizzard is no joke, but it’s at least more real than anything presented in the substandard “Infinite Storm.”